 "This is the most important $100 you'll spend on the entire transaction," she says.

 Shahan warns of numerous instances when dealer-issued extended warranties turned out to be worthless.
-When the dealer issues an extended warranty, it is supposed to be backed by an insurance product that the dealer buys separately.
-But unscrupulous dealers may simply pocket your money, Shahan says.
+When the dealer sells a VSC, it is supposed to be backed by an insurance company.
+But unscrupulous dealers may simply pocket your money, Shahan holds.

 Mercury's Scott recommends checking to make sure your insurer is in solid financial shape.
 The insurer should have no less than an A- rating from credit-rating agency A.M.
 Best, he says.

-For instance, USAA offers one plan that accepts vehicles up to 8 years old and with up to 75,000 miles on the odometer.
+For instance, USAA offers one plan that accepts vehicles up to up to 10 years old with less than 115,000 miles on the odometer.
 By contrast, Mercury's plans go up to 7 years old or 100,000 miles.